Knowledge graphSettings

 Перейти на сайт

-4. 4Kafka stream for history and analytics
+4. 4Kafka receives the stream for history, analytics, and demand estimation

 1. 1